unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 {: .no_toc }
 1.  `ALL`: All of the facets block will be open by default.
 2.  `FIRST`: Only the first facet block will be open by default.
-3.  `NONE`: None of the first block will be open by default.
+3.  `NONE`: None of the facet block will be open by default.

 ---
 ## isSearchable